alvarodelvalle/deliverr-challenge/README.md

 ```

 * Set `settings =[]` for environments that are copies of one another eg: dev1 dev2; Create a separate
   module for say production environments.
+* Databases are created per environment.
-* Set the DB password in *.auto.tfvars
+* Set the DB password in *.auto.tfvars.
 * The settings for the environment depend on the solution stack see [aws docs](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-specific.html)